-The Vaporesso Swag II was sent to me for review from Vaporesso (check it out here).
-This is the upgraded version of the original Swag device from 2017.
-The original had some really good reviews, so I would expect that the Swag II will be even better.
+The Vaporesso Swag 2 was sent to me for review from Vaporesso (check it out here).
+This new 2019 version of the Swag is the upgraded model of the original Swag device from 2017.
+The original had some really good reviews, so I would expect that the Swag 2 will be even better.

 The general shape of the Swag II is a lot like the original Swag, but with a different aesthetic.
 It’s still a tiny palm-sized device that takes a 18650 battery and has an extended cap to cover the battery since the battery is taller than the device itself.

 And if you’re familiar with the Vaporesso Gen, this body will look very familiar to you because it has the same outer material.
 Which is awesome.
 I absolutely loved the material on the Gen. So there are four layers of material on this body, which make it fingerprint and scratch-resistant.
 And this rubber coating also feels really soft and nice in the hands.